derivita/hrpc-docs/content/docs/tutorials/basic/web.md

 generated files will have CommonJS style `require()` statements.

-To generate the gRPC-Web service client stub, first you need the gRPC-Web protoc plugin.
+To generate the HRPC-Web service client stub, first you need the HRPC-Web protoc plugin.
 To compile the plugin `protoc-gen-grpc-web`, you need to run this from the repo's root directory: